nicodewet/mvnz/README.md

 ## Appendix

-In this section I'm including reference material to in some cases record the journey I was on.
+In this section I'm including reference material to record the journey.

 ### Docker Imaging Process